duo-labs/EFIgy/README.md

 ### Limitations

-Currently the EFIgy API only supports OS X/macOS versions 10.10, 10.11 and 10.12 as they were the versions researched and are what our datasets currently comprise.
-An update to support macOS 10.13 will be released shortly once we have the datasets collected and verified.

-Another limitation is that this client is currenlty aimed at sysadmins / technical users rather than a more typical home user of a Mac.
-A simpler webapp version that uses the same backend EFIgy API will be released soon to allow home users to more easily check their EFI versions on a one off basis.
+A current limitation is that this client is currenlty aimed at sysadmins / technical users rather than a more typical home user of a Mac.
+For home users to check their Mac's on a one off basis then either use the webapp [https://check.efigy.io]() or use the EFIgy-GUI app [https://github.com/duo-labs/EFIgy-GUI]().

 ## Example output